 If you’re looking to buy a property worth £170,000, you will be keen to know if lenders would be willing to lend you enough money for a mortgage.
+With the average mortgage in the UK being around £200,000 means getting a mortgage for £150,000 is achievable even with a slightly lower than average income.

 We will look at the criteria used by mortgage lenders in this guide but if you would like to learn more after reading this piece, don’t hesitate to get in touch with our expert team of mortgage brokers who will be happy to advise you further.